rthelionheart24/eecs587_term-project/README.md

 Unified memory is used for a few variables due to their nature, either need to be accessed by both host and device or need to be accessed by multiple kernels.
 These variables are:
 1. STATE_COUNTER: the number of states for each shot, which is identical using our approach.
 2. params: the parameters of each shot.
-3. DISTRIBUTIOBN[] and DISTRIBUTION_SIZE: the distribution model of the non-deterministic operator.
+3. DISTRIBUTION[] and DISTRIBUTION_SIZE: the distribution model of the non-deterministic operator.

 ## Workflow